Your Shield Against the State

 Operating a vehicle while intoxicated and carrying a minor passenger (younger than 15 years old) is penalized as a state jail felony.
 If convicted, you could be facing 180 days to two years in jail and up to $10,000 in fines.

 Any DWI causing serious bodily harm to someone or killing another person will be charged as a felony.
 The former is referred to as "intoxication assault" and is a third-degree felony punishable by two to 10 years in prison and $10,000 in fines; the latter is "intoxication manslaughter" and is punishable as a second-degree felony with penalties of two to 20 years in prison and $10,000 in fines.

 Do not hesitate to consult an experienced defense lawyer immediately to discuss your legal options in the face of a felony DWI accusation.
-Felonies are punished much more severely than misdemeanors, so it is critical that you take quick legal action with a professional.
-Lanzillo Law, PLLC is highly skilled in DWI cases, and they have tried more DWI cases than average.
-You can count on the firm to put up a passionate and assertive fight in your defense and in the protection of your rights as a driver.
+Felonies are punished much more severely than misdemeanors, so you must take quick legal action with a professional.
+Lanzillo Law, PLLC is highly skilled in DWI cases and has tried more than average.
+You can count on the firm to put up a passionate and assertive fight in your defense and the protection of your rights as a driver.

 Contact Lanzillo Law, PLLC today to schedule a FREE consultation with our felony DWI lawyer in Plano!